Dashticz/dashticz/docs/blocks/domoticzblocks.rst

   * - evohome_boost_hw
     - ``<number>``: Hot water boost temporary override time in minutes.
 Default: 15

 The EvoHome devices can be represented as dial by adding ``type: 'dial'`` to the block definition.
-See :ref:`dial`

 .. image :: img/dial.png